renderbus/docs_sdk_en/render/error_status.rst

 916       RECEIPT_TYPE_ERROR                    invoice type not match
 920       NO_LATEST_VERSION                     no latest client version
 1000      REDIS_CACHE_FAIL                      redis cache exception
-1000000   RayvisionError                        python exception
+20004     JSON_FILE_UPLOAD_FAILED               Uploading json file has failed many times, please check the network environment
+200024    ARGUMENT_FORMAT_INVALID               The transfer parameter name is set incorrectly.
+Please check the transfer CMD command
+200025    NON-UPLOADABLE FILES                  Unable to upload the file, check if the file exists or if the file is damaged 1000000   RayvisionError                        python exception
 ======== ===================================== =================================================